sqadev/sqadev.github.io/_posts/2015-01-12-zen-and-the-art-of-software-quality.md

 It was my second time reading the book.

-The first time I read *Zen and the Art of Motorcycle Maintenance* (which I'll now refer to as *ZAMM*) was in 2002. *ZAMM* explores the concept, meaning, and philosophy of **quality**, which author Pirsig discusses using a form of storytelling that he refers to as Chautaquas:
+The first time I read *Zen and the Art of Motorcycle Maintenance* (which I'll now refer to as *ZAMM*) was in 2002. *ZAMM* explores the concept, meaning, and philosophy of **quality**, which author Pirsig discusses using a form of storytelling that he refers to as Chautauquas:

      I would like to use the time to talk in some depth about things that seem important.
 What is in mind is a sort of Chautauqua —